Applying to Law School with JD-Next

 female law student on laptop, taking notes on JD-Next Admission Assessment

-Using JD-Next for Law School Admission
+JD-Next and Your Law School Application

 Demonstrate Your Grit, Readiness, and Commitment